le0pard/mongodb_logger/README.md

 In this callback send record without "\_id", because logger not wait for insert response from MongoDB.

-## Copy (migrate) data to another capped collection
+## Migrate to another size of capped collection

-If you need change capper collection size, you should create new collection with new size and copy data from old collection to new.
-For this created special rake task:
+If you need change capper collection size, you should change the "capsize" key in mongodb\_config and run this task for migration:

     rake mongodb_logger:migrate